ayan-biswas0412/AlgoDocs/docs/tree/red_black_tree.md

 ```
 Red-Black tree
     Node attributes
-        Node   : x is an arbitary node in the red-black tree
+        Node   : x is an arbitrary node in the red-black tree
         x.key  : The data value stored in the node x
         x.color: The boolean attribute which stores the color of x
         x.p    : The pointer which point to the parent node of x
         x.left : The pointer which point to the left child node of x
         x.right: The pointer which point to the right child node of x
     Tree attributes:
-        T      : T is a arbitary red-black tree
+        T      : T is a arbitrary red-black tree
         T.root : The root of the red-black tree T, which have always Black color
         T.nil  : It is a special node which have no parent and no data stored in it and always have Black color